pandeymansi/pandeymansi/README.md

 </p><br>

 <p>
-• <strong>Calculator:</strong> This calculator is a simple yet efficient command-line application that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-Designed for ease of use, it allows users to input expressions and get instant results.
+• <strong>Calculator:</strong> This is a simple graphical calculator built with Python's Tkinter library.
+It performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+The user-friendly interface allows for easy input and instant results, making it accessible for everyone.
-  <a href="https://github.com/pandeymansi/Simple_Python_Calculator">View Project</a>
+  <a href="https://github.com/pandeymansi/Pyton_Tkinter_Calculator">View Project</a>
 </p><br>

 <h2 align="left">Connect with Me</h2>